 CiteScore: 2.6 (2024)

-Based on an update from Clarivate on 18.07.2024, the journal was de‑listed in May 2024 because they did not identify our new URL (which we had communicated in January 2024 and notified as our new URL), as a “production de‑listing”, not because of “editorial selection criteria”.
-Despite this being a clear and direct oversight on their part, Clarivate has never taken responsibility, declining to acknowledge that the processing of our official communication appears to have been the cause of the issue.
+Based on an update from Clarivate on 18.07.2024, the journal was de-listed in May 2024 because they did not identify our new URL (which we had communicated in January 2024 and notified as our new URL).
+Clarivate categorized this as a “production de-listing,” rather than based on “editorial selection criteria.”
+While we believe this failure to process our communication appears to be the root cause, Clarivate has not formally acknowledged this operational issue.

-This incident raises profound concerns about the consistency and fairness of Clarivate’s processes, particularly for smaller publishers who may be more vulnerable to such operational inconsistency.
-It suggests that outcomes are subject to apparent individual discretion rather than clearly governed by standardized professional protocols that ensure equitable treatment for all.
+This incident raises significant questions about the consistency and transparency of Clarivate’s processes, particularly for smaller publishers who may be more vulnerable to apparent operational inconsistencies.
+It suggests that outcomes may be subject to interpretation rather than being consistently governed by clearly documented professional protocols that ensure equitable treatment for all.

-Such apparent selective enforcement of policies may undermine the credibility of the index.
-It appears contradictory that a journal may be removed for a technical issue like a URL update, while others remain listed despite what we interpret as metrics that raise questions — if a 1% overage can artificially inflate a journal’s Impact Factor and alter its quartile ranking, then self‑citation rates of 30%, 40% or 50+% may represent a serious risk of distortion of the index’s integrity, allowing for possible elevation of quartile ranking (for example from Q4 to Q3, or Q3 to Q2).
+This pattern of potential inconsistency is not limited to technical oversights.
+Just as one example, the integrity of any citation index depends on the consistent and impartial application of its own rules.
+While Clarivate publicly refers to a self-citation threshold of around 5%, we have observed examples of journals listed in JCR 2024 whose self-citation rates are publicly reported as exceeding 50%.
+In our assessment, this warrants rigorous academic scrutiny in light of the stated policy threshold.
+Such discrepancies in the application of policies may undermine the credibility of the index.
+It raises the question of whether a journal may be removed for a technical issue like a URL update, while others remain listed despite what we interpret as metrics that appear to contradict the spirit of the stated policy , if a 1% overage can artificially inflate a journal’s Impact Factor and alter its quartile ranking, then self-citation rates of 30%, 40% or 50+% may represent a serious risk of distortion of the index’s integrity, allowing for possible elevation of quartile ranking (for example from Q4 to Q3, or Q3 to Q2).

 Believing these issues require rigorous academic scrutiny, our journal will soon support a 'new scholarly forum' designed to facilitate critical, evidence-based dialogue on indexing practices and their impact on the global research community (mainly focusing on Web of Science).